WPJA Winning Photos Round 19

 I’m delighted to have received another two awards from the WPJA (Wedding Photojournalist Association) in the penultimate round of 2018.

 This picture above is from Alexandra and Michael’s Middle Temple Wedding from a few weeks ago.
-The church at Middle Temple is beautiful, and allows for some great compositions.
+As a London wedding photographer, I love working at the beautiful church at Middle Temple.
+It allows for some great compositions.
 There’s a fabulous covered entrance way where the Bridal party prepare to enter the church, and this picture shows Alexandra arriving there.
 I’d photographed her arriving in the car, and walking along the courtyard.
 One of the things a wedding photojournalist needs to do is be 30 seconds ahead of the action.
 By anticipating peoples actions, I can be better prepared to capture moments.
 So I made sure I was already in the alcove, with my trusty 18mm Zeiss Batis wide angle lens, so that I could capture this scene.
 The composition works well because of the balancing figure of the clergy in the doorway, as well as the repetitive pattern of the archways.

 Action – Reaction